Australian Co-operative Glossary

 without shares.
 While a

-co-operative can conduct commercial activities, it is prohibited under law to
+co-operative can conduct commercial activities, it is prohibited under

-distribute surplus funds to
+distributing surplus funds to

-More
+More information.

 Primary activity

-of a co-operative, and is used as the basis for determining whether or not a
+of a co-operative and is used as the basis for determining whether or not a

-member is an active member.
 All co-operatives must have at least one primary

 activity.